-Council does not have a budget allocation for waste education.
-Planned changes arising from this Strategy will require the allocation of additional resources beyond the capacity of existing staff.
+Planned changes arising from this Strategy will require the allocation of additional education resources beyond the capacity of existing staff.
 Council will investigate external funding options such as through the NT EPA (grants up to \$20,000); however this funding is project based and not recurrent.

+Timeframe for action: Year 3

 Capital consideration: Nil

-Operational consideration: \$5000 per year
+Operational consideration: \$5000